--Model 59PX only (Typical Views - Your motorhome may differ in appearance)
+(Typical Views - Your motorhome may differ in appearance)

-The rear tie down system is located behind the rear doors on both sides of the motorhome, and consist of customizable retention pin bars.
+The 4 rear tie downs are located behind the rear doors on both sides of the motorhome, and consist of customizable retention pin bars.

-• There is a wall retention bar and a floor retention bar on both sides of the rear of the motorhome for tying down various objects.
+• There is a wall retention bar and a floor retention bar in the rear of the motorhome for tying down various objects.

-• The tie down rings are held in place by a spring tension block- by pulling outward on the block enables the tie down ring to be adjusted to any other retention point along the track.
+The tie down rings are held in place by a spring tension block- by pulling outward on the block enables the tie down ring to be adjusted to any other retention point along the track.